Monday, December 23, 2019 / by Nick Arndorfer

 Homes show better when decorated for the holidays.

 There is minimal competition for you as a seller right now.
-Over the past few months we’ve seen the supply of homes for sale decreasing year-over-year, as shown in ...
+Over the past few months we’ve seen the supply of homes for sale decreasing year-over-year, as shown in the 0 ...